 In this conversation, we are interested to speculate on how such continuities might be matters of process as well as architectural language.

-JWA’s practice life is based in Melbourne, but practice members also enjoy occasional short stays on Bruny Island for charrettes, and an annual weekend of tree planting and other farming projects.
+JWA’s practice life is based in Melbourne and Sydney, but practice members also enjoy occasional short stays on Bruny Island for charrettes, and an annual weekend of tree planting and other farming projects.
 For John the visits are more regular and create a contrast between city and country.
 They are different islands.
 How does this engagement with Bruny Island influence the practice culture?